 What Is HKD (HacKeD)?

-HKD will be a place to challenge yourself, compete against others, learn and share experiences and most of all, have fun with like minded people.
-HKD promises to be a welcoming environment for all people who love the challenge of creating digital solutions and tools that can make a real impact.
+HKD is a place to challenge your current knowledge and gain more, share experiences and skillsets and most of all, have fun with like minded people.
+HKD promises to be a welcoming environment for all people who love the challenge of creating digital solutions and tools that can make a real impact, no matter their background or their extended knowledge in tech.

 Who should attend?